File Permissions๐

-You've inherited a web application with broken permissions.
-Files the web server should read are owned by the wrong user.
-A deployment script is missing its execute bit.
-A shared directory is letting users delete each other's work.
+Inheriting a web application with broken permissions is a common first encounter: files the web server should read owned by the wrong user, a deployment script missing its execute bit, a shared directory letting users delete each other's work.

 | Windows | Linux Equivalent |